sagnikrg/sagnikrg.github.io/README.md

 I mainly work in Condendesed Matter Physics, Quantum Information and Field Theories with a keen interest in Mathematical Aspects.

-You can have a look at my detailed Project Report at NIUS, where I have worked on reformuating Quantum Fluid Dynamics from the Path Integral formulation, [here](https://sagnikiiser.github.io/NIUS/NIUS_thesis.pdf).
+You can have a look at my detailed [Project Report](https://sagnikiiser.github.io/NIUS/NIUS_thesis.pdf) at NIUS, where I have worked on reformuating Quantum Fluid Dynamics from the Path Integral formulation.

 *MS Thesis Proposal:*
 The usual tex file provided (at least at our time) suffered from various allignment and bibliography issues which forced many to choose the .txt alternative.
 I had attempted to fix these during the Lockdown 2020, added features for underlining, biblatex compatibility and fixed (many) alignment issues to more faithfully reprodue its .txt analogue.